 Generalised pustular psoriasis or von Zumbusch psoriasis

-The pustules may reappear every few days or weeks in cycles.
-Von Zumbusch psoriasis can cause fever, chills, weight loss and fatigue.
+The pustules may come back every few days or weeks.
+Von Zumbusch psoriasis can cause:

 Content supplied by the NHS and adapted for Ireland by the HSE